microsoft/r-server-fraud-detection/data-scientist.md

     </div>
     <div class="col-md-6">
         <div class="onp">
-        For businesses that prefer an on-prem solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server).
+        For businesses that prefer an on-prem solution, the implementation with SQL Server ML Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft ML Server).
         </div>
         <div class="cig">
-        This implementation on Azure SQL Server R Services is a great option which takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server).
+        This implementation on Azure SQL Server ML Services is a great option which takes advantage of the power of SQL Server and RevoScaleR (Microsoft ML Server).
         </div>
         <div class="hdi">
         HDInsight is a cloud Spark and Hadoop service for the enterprise.
-HDInsight is also the only managed cloud Hadoop solution with integration to Microsoft R Server.
+HDInsight is also the only managed cloud Hadoop solution with integration to Microsoft ML Server.
         <p></p>
-        This solution shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on an HDInsight Spark cluster with Microsoft R Server.
+        This solution shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on an HDInsight Spark cluster with Microsoft ML Server.
         </div>
     </div>
 </div>

 <div class="sql">
-Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while <a href="https://msdn.microsoft.com/en-us/library/mt604885.aspx">setting the computation context to SQL</a> (see <strong>R</strong> folder for code).
+Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while <a href="https://docs.microsoft.com/en-us/sql/advanced-analytics/r/sql-server-r-services">setting the computation context to SQL</a> (see <strong>R</strong> folder for code).
 They can also deploy the completed solutions to SQL Server (2016 or higher) by embedding calls to R in stored procedures (see <strong>SQLR</strong> folder for code).
 These solutions can then be further automated by the use of SQL Server Integration Services and SQL Server agent: a PowerShell script (.ps1 file) automates the running of the SQL code.
 </div>
 <div class="hdi">
 Data scientists who are testing and developing solutions can work from the browser-based Open Source Edition of RStudio Server on the HDInsight Spark cluster edge node, while <a href="https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-r-server-compute-contexts">using a compute context</a> to control whether computation will be performed locally on the edge node, or whether it will be distributed across the nodes in the HDInsight Spark cluster.